Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 context of a PassThroughSwConnector (cid:100) PortPrototypes of different Trigger Interfaces are considered compatible if and only if

-#@SECTION: 1.
-For at least one Trigger deﬁned in the context of the TriggerInterface of
-the required outer PortPrototype a compatible Trigger exists in the Trig gerInterface of the provided outer PortPrototype.
+ 1. For at least one Trigger deﬁned in the context of the TriggerInterface of the required outer PortPrototype a compatible Trigger exists in the Trig gerInterface of the provided outer PortPrototype.